blacknon/lssh/cmd/lsshfs/README.md

 - Windows is not supported in `0.9.0`

 The command runs in the background by default and automatically unmounts when the SSH connection is lost.
+If a normal unmount fails, `lsshfs` also tries stronger fallback commands to reduce stale mounts and Finder impact on macOS.

 ## Usage